K6SM/Emacs-QSO-Logger/README.md

 # Emacs-QSO-Logger
-This LISP code provides some basic functions for Emacs to rapidly capture and log amateur radio contacts (QSOs). qsologger.el provides a fuction that generates a customizable, dynamic form (qso-log-form) to log amateur radio QSOs using almost any combination of ADIF fields in the ADIF 3.1.4 specification.
+This LISP code provides some basic functions for Emacs to rapidly capture and log amateur radio contacts (QSOs). qso.el provides a fuction that generates a customizable, dynamic form (qso-log-form) to log amateur radio QSOs using almost any combination of ADIF fields in the ADIF 3.1.4 specification.
 This allows the user to customize the form for use in contests or general logging.
-All customizations are accessible in the qso-logger group, whose parent is the Emacs "Applications" group, accessed with `M-x customize`.
+All customizations are accessible in the qso group, whose parent is the Emacs "Applications" group, accessed with `M-x customize`.

 Further processing of the logs can be done within Emacs or by importing the ADIF file into another logging program.